ciresiemanym/platform-documentation/docs/vlmd-healdata-utils.md

 ## Generate a HEAL Data Dictionary

-Now that the HEAL Data Utilities python package has been successfully installed, it can be used to generate a HEAL data dictionary.
+Now that the HEAL Data Utilities python package has been successfully installed, it can be used to generate a HEAL-compliant data dictionary.
 The command `vlmd` will be used to call the healdata-utils python package.

-To confirm installation and to see the different options:
+To confirm installation and to see the different command options:

 `vlmd --help`